GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 }
 ```

 The next two functions are very straightforward, so you'll implement them together.
 First, you subscribe to audio changes with the `callSettings` object and update the `isUserMuted` object.
-Second, the `callingState` is observed and the `loading` state is updated.
+Second, the `callingState` is observed, and the `loading`` state is updated.

 Here is the code: